tailwindlabs/tailwindcss-forms/README.md

 [**View the live demo**](https://tailwindcss-forms.vercel.app/)

-All of the basic form elements you use will now have some sensible default styles that are easy to override with utilities.
+All of the basic form elements you use will now have some simple default styles that are easy to override with utilities.

 Currently we add basic utility-friendly form styles for the following form element types: